craigduncanlab/singlecell/genome_sizes.md

 ## Relationship between number of DNA molecules in cells and the genome

 The relationship between the number of distinct DNA molecules (think 'chromosomes') that can define a single genome and the amount of genetic material actually in a cell is expressed in the the term 'haploid number'.
-The haploid number can be thought of as the number of sets of DNA we have if we grouped all DNA molecules of the same length together, and retained one element from each of them.
-If there are two sets of DNA in diploid cells and the parents supply each of these sets, we can think of the haploid number as the number of DNA molecules in each cell supplied by each parent.
+The haploid number can be thought of as the number of unique molecules of DNA that we might find if we retained only one of the multiple sets of DNA molecules that pair together, and have the same length.
+The 'haploid' refers to the simplifying assumption (i.e. we reduce diploid, or polyploid cells with multiple sets of DNA into a single set somehow).

+Also, if there are two sets of DNA in diploid cells and the parents supply each of these sets, we can think of the haploid number as the number of DNA molecules in each cell supplied by each parent.

-Humans have a haploid number of 23, but there are actually 46 DNA molecules in each cell.
+For example, humans have a haploid number of 23, but there are actually 46 individual DNA molecules in each of diploid cell.

-Arabidopsis Thaliana genome has haploid number of 5, and its somatic cell chromosomes are also diploid (Ref 1).
-It has 10 separate DNA molecules in each cell, but these exist as 5 pairs of DNA molecules with the same length.
+Arabidopsis Thaliana genome has haploid number of 5, but there are 10 individual DNA molecules in each of its diploid cells.
+(Ref 1).

 Ref:
 1. Arabidopsis Genome Initiative.
 Analysis of the genome sequence of the flowering plant Arabidopsis thaliana.
 Nature.
 2000 Dec;408(6814):796-815.
 DOI: 10.1038/35048692.